WIEQLI/geosci-course/README.md

 # geosci-course
-🚨🚨🚨**Note: this readme is a sketch of ideas, it does not function yet** 🚨🚨🚨

-Resources for running a course using [geosci-labs](https://github.com/lheagy/geosci-labs).
+Resources for running a course using [geosci-labs](https://github.com/geoscixyz/geosci-labs).
+To manage the course, we will use [nblibrarian](https://github.com/nblibrarian)

 # why
-[geosci-labs](https://github.com/lheagy/geosci-labs) is a library of notebook-apps for applied geophysics.
+[geosci-labs](https://github.com/geoscixyz/geosci-labs) is a library of notebook-apps for applied geophysics.
 We hope that they are useful for your courses!
 There are a large number of notebooks in `geosci-labs` and you may only want to use a subset of them to teach your course.
 This repository is intended to help you select the build and deploy a subset of these notebooks for use in your course.

 # scope
-There is very little code in this repository; the repository is meant to serve as a template for deploying a course that uses the notebooks in [geosci-labs](https://github.com/lheagy/geosci-labs), though we may one day expand to improving functionality for notebooks from other repositories as well.
+There is very little code in this repository; the repository is meant to serve as a template for deploying a course that uses the notebooks in [geosci-labs](https://github.com/geoscixyz/geosci-labs), though we may one day expand to improving functionality for notebooks from other repositories as well.

 The two main components of this repository are:
-- Makefile: command line tools for setting up the repository and keeping it up to date with advancements in [geosci-labs](https://github.com/lheagy/geosci-labs)
+- Makefile: command line tools for setting up the repository and keeping it up to date with advancements in [geosci-labs](https://github.com/geoscixyz/geosci-labs)
 - notebooks.yml: structured file for describing which notebooks you want included in your course and where they should be located.

 # usage